extism/dotnet-sdk/README.md

 The userData object is preserved for the lifetime of the host function and can be retrieved in any call using `CurrentPlugin.GetUserData<T>()`.
 If no userData was provided, `GetUserData<T>()` will return the default value for type `T`.

-### Host Context
+### Call Host Context

-Host context provides a way to pass per-call context data when invoking a plugin function.
+Call Host Context provides a way to pass per-call context data when invoking a plugin function.
 This is useful when you need to provide data specific to a particular function call rather than data that persists across all calls.

 C#: